awsdocs/aws-parallelcluster-user-guide/doc_source/aws-services.md

 ## AWS Auto Scaling<a name="aws-auto-scaling"></a>

-AWS Auto Scaling is a service that monitors your applications and automatically adjusts the capacity of your applications based on your specific and changing service requirements\.
-This service manages your ComputeFleet instances as an Auto Scaling group, which can be elastically driven by your changing workload or statically fixed by your initial instance configurations\.
+AWS Auto Scaling is a service that monitors your applications and automatically adjusts capacity based on your specific and changing service requirements\.
+This service manages your ComputeFleet instances as an Auto Scaling group\.
+The group can be elastically driven by your changing workload or statically fixed by your initial instance configurations\.

 AWS Auto Scaling is used with ComputeFleet instances but is not used with AWS Batch clusters\.